Stochastic Mean-field Theory for Conditional Spin Squeezing by Homodyne Probing of Atom-Cavity Photon Dressed States: Julia Codes to Automatically Derive and Solve Stochastic Mean-field Equations

-In Fig. \ref{fig:julia-sto}(c), lines 1,2 extract the coherence of the transition between the upper hyper-fine ground state and the excited state, and the population of the upper hyper-fine ground state.
+In Fig.~\ref{fig:julia-sto}(c), lines 1, 2 extract the coherence of the transition between the upper hyper-fine ground state and the excited state, and the population of the upper hyper-fine ground state.
 Lines 3-5 extract the atom-atom correlations.
-Lines 6,7 calculate the expectation values of the collective spin operators.
+Lines 6, 7 calculate the expectation values of the collective spin operators.
 Lines 8-10 calculate the expectation values of the squared collective spin operators.
-Lines 11,12 calculate the uncertainty of the collective spin vector components.
-The derived equation is shown in Appendix~\ref{sec:meaneq}.
+Lines 11, 12 calculate the uncertainty of the collective spin components.
+The derived equation is shown in Sec.~\ref{sec:meaneq}.

-While the QuantumCumulants.jl package is designed to solve the standard and deterministic quantum master equation, we have modified it to solve the stochastic master equation.
-In the modification, the most significant change is to define a new function "meanfield\_stochastic" to derive the dependence of the mean-field quantities due to the measurement backaction.
+While the QuantumCumulants.jl package is designed to solve the standard and deterministic quantum master equation, we have modified it to solve the SME.
+In the modification, the most significant change is to define a new function “meanfield\_stochastic” to derive the dependence of the mean-field quantities due to the measurement backaction.